 - Pre-heat your oven to 200F to keep waffles warm.
 In a large bowl, mix together all the ingredients except the frozen blueberries.
 Once everything is blended together then add the frozen blueberries and easily mix them in.
-(We've tried fresh and they just don't work as well in this recipe.)
-Now Pre-heat your waffle maker and let the batter sit for a few minutes so it thickens up.
+(We've tried fresh and they didn't work as well in this recipe for us.)
+Now Pre-heat your waffle maker and let the batter sit for 2-4 minutes so it thickens up.

 - Pour about 1 cup of batter in the center of the waffle maker.
 (This will depend on the size of your waffle maker.)
 Spread it evenly over the pan.
-Close lid, (if your waffle maker is like mine, we have to flip it over) and cook for four minutes.
+Close lid, (if your waffle maker is like mine, we have to flip it over) and cook for five minutes.
+Depending on the waffle maker it may need to cook for longer.
+If the waffle separates when you open the maker, close the lid and cook for another 2 minutes and check again.
 Place waffle in the oven to keep warm while you finish off the batter.

 - Serve immediately with other chopped fruit, maple syrup or even just some nut butter.
 Store leftovers in the fridge for up to 5 days or store in the freezer for longer.